petekal1323/fetch-dog-adoption/README.md

 A dog adoption platform where users can search for shelter dogs, filter by breed, select favorites, and generate a match for adoption.

+This project helped me learn React, Vite, and Material UI.
+I'm continuously trying to learn.

 Features:
 User authentication (login/logout)